Bonzie (musician): Early career

-This was soon followed by another double single, entitled "How Do You Find Yourself, Love?," a 7" vinyl that premiered on BrooklynVegan.
-It is described as a companion piece to "As The Surface Rose."
+This was soon followed by another double single in 2016, entitled "How Do You Find Yourself, Love?," a 7" vinyl that premiered on BrooklynVegan.
 The live-to-track, "How Do You Find Yourself, Love?," was recorded by Steve Albini, and includes instrumental B-side "Back to an Insurmountable wall", which was produced and performed by BONZIE, and recorded by Tortoise member John McEntire.
-"As The Surface Rose" was backed by a lyric-free B-side,"Half Full."

-She has opened for Iron & Wine and toured with Cayucas.
+Zone on Nine and Reincarnation

 BONZIE released the second full-length album called Zone on Nine in May 2017.
 The album was fully written and produced by Ferraro herself, and co-produced with Jonathan Wilson (Father John Misty, Conor Oberst) and Ali Chant (Perfume Genius, Youth Lagoon).

-The album was released to critical acclaim, namely two front-page articles in the Chicago Tribune by the top music critic Greg Kot who called Zone on Nine "Stunning".
+The album was released to critical acclaim, namely two front-page articles in the Chicago Tribune by the music critic Greg Kot who called Zone on Nine "stunning".
 Kot also wrote "BONZIE has shown a consistent refusal to be pinned down to a genre or simplified descriptions of the kind of music she makes."

-Other reviews for Zone on Nine included VICE who wrote "Her intricately layered music taps into personal connections — the relationship you have with yourself, the connection between the body and the mind... [it has a] gorgeous sonic palette that's hard to pinpoint but instantly alluring".
+Other reviews for Zone on Nine included VICE who wrote that it had a "gorgeous sonic palette that's hard to pinpoint but instantly alluring".